xuebaiios/BdryReach/README.md

 * **bound_step:** step size for computing the outer-approximation of the reachable set for the boundary of the set at each step in outer-approximation of reachable set Computation.
 * **Zover_order:** limit on the zonotope order for computing the outer-approximation of the reachable set for the entire set at each step in outer-approximation of reachable set Computation.
 ### 2.2 Test Case for outer-approximation of reachable set Computation
-**As an example, we perform the computation of the outer-approximation of the reachable set for the VanderPol model.
+**As an example, we perform the outer-approximation of the reachable set computation for the VanderPol model.
 The file computes the outer-approximation from the initial region ([1.23, 1.57], [2.34, 2.46]) over the time interval 0 - 6.74 seconds.The specific file location is:**
 ```RobotFramework
 /examples/overVanderPol.cpp.
 ```